Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Discussion

-It has been known that if we assume that individuals and a social planner have SEU preferences, the full Pareto principle derives dictatorships, unless individuals have identical beliefs (\citet{hylland1979impossibility,mongin1995consistent,mongin1998paradox,zuber2016harsanyi}).
-Previous works have avoided this impossibility in two ways: by dropping the assumption that the planner has an SEU preference and by weakening the Pareto principle.
-This paper follows the former approach adopted by \citet{sprumont2018belief,sprumont2019relative}.
+It is well-known that if both individuals and the social planner have SEU preferences, the full Pareto principle leads to dictatorship under belief disagreement (\citet{hylland1979impossibility,mongin1995consistent,mongin1998paradox}).
+This tension stems from the conflict between the Pareto principle and the statewise monotonicity axiom, the latter being a presumption of the SEU model (\citet{chambershayashi2006preference}).
+Previous works have avoided this impossibility either by weakening the Pareto principle or by dropping statewise monotonicity while retaining the Pareto principle.
+This paper adopts the second approach.

-The latter approach, in contrast, is based on Mongin's (\citeyear{mongin1995consistent,mongin1998paradox}) criticism of the Pareto principle under uncertainty.
-Mongin pointed out that under uncertainty, the full Pareto principle is not so appealing, since agreements under uncertainty sometimes stem from \textit{spurious unanimity}---that is, unanimity resulting from a combination of disagreements about beliefs and tastes.
+The first approach is based on \citeauthor{mongin1995consistent}'s (\citeyear{mongin1995consistent,mongin1998paradox}) criticism of the Pareto principle under uncertainty.
+Mongin pointed out that the full Pareto principle is not so appealing under uncertainty since agreements may reflect \textit{spurious unanimity}---that is, unanimity resulting from a combination of disagreements about beliefs and tastes.
+Motivated by this criticism, several papers have introduced weaker versions of the Pareto principle and examined their implications (e.g., \citet{gilboa2004utilitarian,alon2016utilitarian,danan2016robust}).\footnote{Alternatively, some papers have focused on the case where all individuals have the same tastes over constant outcomes to avoid the problem of respecting spurious unanimity (e.g., \citet{cres2011aggregation,stanca2021smooth}).}